lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

 .. code-block:: yaml

-    # access token (get it from app.lightly.ai)
+  # Access token, get it from app.lightly.ai.
   token: ''

+  # If specified, the docker is registered as a worker on the Lightly platform.
+  worker_id: ''

-    # set to true to check whether installation was successful
+  # Set to True to check whether installation was successful.
   sanity_check: False

+  # Path to a file containing filenames to run the docker on a subset of the
+  # files in the input directory.
+The docker will ignore all files in the input
+  # directory not listed here.
+Each filename must be on a separate line and
+  # relative to the input directory.
+The path relevant_filenames_file must be
+  # relative to the shared directory, so if the file is in
+  # 'shared_dir/directory/relevant_filenames.txt' the path should be set to
+  # 'directory/relevant_filenames.txt'
+  relevant_filenames_file: ''

-    # enable check for corrupted images (copies healthy ones if necessary)
+  # Set to False to disable check for corrupted images.
   enable_corruptness_check: True
+  corruptness_check:
+    # Threshold in [0, 1] which determines the sensibility of the corruptness check
+    # for video frames.
+Every frame which has an internally computed corruptness
+    # score larger than the specified threshold will be classified as corrupted.
+    corruption_threshold: 0.1

-    # remove exact duplicates
+  # Remove exact duplicates.
   remove_exact_duplicates: True

-    # path to the checkpoint relative to the shared directory
+  # Path to the checkpoint relative to the shared directory.
   checkpoint: ''

-    # path to the embeddings file relative to the shared directory
+  # Path to the embeddings file relative to the shared directory.
   embeddings: ''

-    # enable training, only possible when no embeddings are passed
+  # Enable training, only possible when no embeddings are passed.
   enable_training: False

-    # dump the final dataset to the output directory
+  # Dump the final dataset to the output directory.
   dump_dataset: False
   dump_sampled_embeddings: True
-    # set the size of the dumped images, use =x or =[x,y] to match the shortest
+  # Set the size of the dumped images, use =x or =[height,width] to match the
-    # edge to x or to resize the image to (x,y), use =-1 for no resizing (default)
+  # shortest edge to x or to resize the image to (height, width), use =-1 for no
+  # resizing (default).
+This only affects the output size of the images dumped to
+  # the output folder with dump_dataset=True.
+To change the size of images
+  # uploaded to the lightly platform or your cloud bucket please use the
+  # lightly.resize option instead.
   output_image_size: -1
   output_image_format: 'png'

-    # upload?
+  # Upload the dataset to the Lightly platform.
   upload_dataset: False

   # pretagging
   pretagging: False
   pretagging_debug: False
   pretagging_config: ''

-    # append weak labels
+  # Append weak labels.
   append_weak_labels: False

-    # normalize the embeddings to unit length
+  # Normalize the embeddings to unit length.
   normalize_embeddings: True

   # active learning scorer
   scorer: 'object-frequency'
   scorer_config:
     frequency_penalty: 0.25
     min_score: 0.9

   # sampling
-    method: 'coreset'               # choose from ['coreset', 'random']
+  # Choose from ['coreset', 'random'].
+  method: 'coreset'
   stopping_condition:
-        n_samples: -1               # float in [0., 1.] for percentage, int for number of samples, -1 means inactive
+    # Float in [0., 1.] for percentage, int for number of samples, -1 means inactive.
+    n_samples: -1
-        min_distance: -1.           # float, minimum distance between two images in the sampled dataset, -1. means inactive
+    # Float, minimum distance between two images in the sampled dataset, -1. means inactive.
+    min_distance: -1.
+  selected_sequence_length: 1

   # datapool
   datapool:
-        name:                       # name of the datapool
+    # Name of the datapool.
+This will create a local datapool.
+    name:
-        keep_history: True          # if True keeps backup of all previous data pool states
+    # If True keeps backup of all previous data pool states.
+    keep_history: True
+    # Dataset id from Lightly platform where the datapool should be hosted.
+    id:

+  # datasource
+  # By default only new samples in the datasource are processed.
+Set process_all
+  # to True to reprocess all samples in the datasource.
+  datasource:
+    # Dataset id from the Lightly platform.
+    dataset_id:
+    # Set to True to reprocess all samples in the datasource.
+    process_all: False
+    # Update datapool with the selected samples.
+    enable_datapool_update: True
+    # Use video metadata to determine the number of frames in each video.
+Set to
+    # True for faster processing.
+Set to False if you get video related errors.
+    use_frame_count_metadata: False

-    # report
+  # Upload report to the Ligthly platform.
+  upload_report: True
-    n_example_images: 6             # the number of retained/removed image pairs to show in the report
+  # The number of retained/removed image pairs shown in the report.
+  n_example_images: 6
-    memory_requirement_in_GB: 2     # maximum size of the distance matrix allowed for statistics in GB
+  # Maximum size of the distance matrix allowed for report statistics in GB.
+  memory_requirement_in_GB: 2
+  # Show timestamps of the selected frames for each video in the report.
+Set this
+  # to False if you observe slow report generation or work with many videos (>20).
   show_video_sampling_timeline: True

 Additionally, you can pass all arguments which can be passed to the lightly CLI tool with the `lightly` prefix.
 For example,